 Sugar Has Many Hidden Sources

-Around ¼ of the American diet is comprised of refined sugars, and when you take a look at the foods available at most supermarkets, this fact is hardly surprising.
+Around one-fourth of the American diet is comprised of refined sugars, and when you take a look at the foods available at most supermarkets, this fact is hardly surprising.
 Grocery store shelves are littered with junk foods – some of which are disguised as being healthy – that contain massive amounts of sugar.
 In fact, some prepackaged sports foods, like energy bars, contain more sugar than a candy bar!
-What’s more, many foods contain hidden sugar, or sugar that is masked by other names such as high fructose corn syrup, dextrose, and sucanat.
+What’s more, many foods contain hidden sugar, or sugar that is masked by other names such as high fructose corn syrup (HFCS), dextrose, and sucanat.
 While sucanat is probably better for the body than HFCS, the effects of sugar on blood sugar and internal organs are similar.

 Do you avoid sugar?
 What have been your results?
 Please share with us your take in the comments!